codefellows-seattle-javascript-401d21/15-k-ary-trees/lab-jeremy/readme.md

 ## Challenge functions

-[K-ary tree with broken down HTML elemnts into their respective parents] = getHTMLTree([FILEPATH])
+getHTMLTree([FILEPATH], [CALLBACK FUNCTION])

-_Returns a k-ary tree from a given HTML document.
+_Returns a k-ary tree from a given HTML document with the callback function.
 NOTE: DEFAULT IS TO MINIMAL.HTML ASSET FROM INDEX FILE_

 # Lab Readme (SPECS)